pattertj/LoopTrader/README.md

 * Local storage for trades and orders
 * Support for notifications and interactions through tools like Telegram

+LoopTrdaer is very much a work in progress and is currently not feature complete.
+See the [Issues](https://github.com/pattertj/LoopTrader/issues) for what remains open, or to make a suggestion.

 ## How To Use

 Running LoopTrader does require some development experience.
 Configuring LoopTrader for various strategies, brokers, and enabling notifiers all take some editing of LoopTrader to work.

 ### Configuring TD Ameritrade/ToS

 Connecting to TD Ameritrade from LoopTrader leverages the [td-ameritrade-python-api](https://github.com/areed1192/td-ameritrade-python-api) project.
 [Installation](https://github.com/areed1192/td-ameritrade-python-api#installation) and the [Authentication Workflow](https://github.com/areed1192/td-ameritrade-python-api#authentication-workflow) should be completed before using LoopTrade with TD Ameritrade.
+Additionally, you should be setup with a [TD Ameritrade Developer Account](https://developer.tdameritrade.com/apis)

 The required configuration parameters should be setup in LoopTrader's [.env](https://github.com/pattertj/LoopTrader/blob/main/.env) file using the documented Environment Variables.